Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

+In this appendix, we derive the different expressions for the spin operations performed through the detection of photons in the different patterns described in the main text.
+We also derive the noise channels associated with photon distinguishability and photon loss.
 The spin-optical architectures considered in our work rely on entangling spin qubits with photonic qubits.
-Gates are then indirectly applied on the spin qubits by means of operations, including measurements, on the spin-entangled photonic qubits (Figure~\ref{fig:RUS}).
+Gates are then indirectly applied on the spin qubits by means of operations, including measurements, on the spin-entangled photonic qubits, as depicted in Fig.~\ref{fig:RUS} of the main text.